 Salaries for Accountants in New Jersey Working in Different Specialized Roles

-Corporate controllers do more than just implement and enforce internal controls, their work ensures corporations remain in compliance with state and federal regulations.
-Ensuring corporations stay out of hot water is a valuable skill, and one that businesses are willing to pay handsomely.
+Corporate controllers do more than just implement and enforce internal controls; they ensure that corporations remain in compliance with state and federal regulations.
+It’s a valuable skillset and one for which businesses are willing to pay handsomely.
 In New Jersey, controllers earn a median salary of $167,590, while those in the 75thpercentile and above earn salaries that exceed $208,000.

-Tax specialists and external auditors are the big players in any public accounting firm, and the biggest of the big shots all hold CPA licenses issues by the New Jersey State Board of Accountancy.
+Tax specialists and external auditors are the big players in any public accounting firm, and the biggest of the big shots all hold CPA licenses issued by the New Jersey State Board of Accountancy.
 The salaries they command reflect their advanced certification and specialized skills.
-At the director level in public accounting firms in the city of Trenton, CPAs earn a median salary of $164,456 performing audit and assurance services and $167,902 for those who perform tax services.
+Land a director-level position and you’ll be among the state’s highest paid accountants.

 Accountants in Executive Roles